osoco/osoco-site/site/content/thoughts/smalltalks2025.md

 What if your program’s behavior scenarios —requirements or use cases— and your code could be one and the same?
 Behavioral Programming (BP), introduced by David Harel, makes this possible.

-In this talk, we’ll introduce the BP approach and explore it through practical examples implemented in Smalltalk.
+In this talk, we’ll introduce the BP approach and explore it through practical examples implemented in Smalltalk using our *Gt4Bp* library (for more information take a look at [its repository](https://github.com/isegorg/gt4bp)).

 ## Talk's Slides with Notes